BurcinSayin/ButterflyValley/Public/Quests/Mission3/Ekujae_Timeline.md

 ## Era of Limited Contact
 * **-3500 to -2000 BV** - Occasional traders bring news of the growing Vanguard influence in distant lands.
 Ekujae elders decide to limit outside contact further.
 * **-1800 BV** - First documented Vanguard explorers attempt to map the Mwangi Jungle.
 Ekujae successfully misdirect them away from their sacred groves.
+First documented diplomatic contact with Nantambu and Eternal Vanguard.
-* **-1500 BV** - Ekujae shamans record unusual disturbances in natural magic, later attributed to the Vanguard's growing magical manipulations.
+* **-1500 BV** - Ekujae shamans record unusual disturbances in natural magic, later attributed to the Vanguard's growing power.

 ## Time of Troubles Period
-* **-1000 BV** - Ekujae sense profound magical disturbances as the Vanguard begins their a ritual at the west of Inner Sea.
+* **-1000 BV** - Ekujae sense profound magical disturbances as the Vanguard begins a ritual at the west of Inner Sea.
 * **-900 BV** - Ekujae elders convene a rare grand council to discuss strategies for preserving their knowledge during the growing chaos.
 * **-750 BV** - Development of magical techniques designed to conceal their sacred groves from outsiders.
-* **-500 BV** - Minor conflicts with Vanguard explorers who venture too deep into Ekujae territory.
+* **-500 BV** - Eternal Vanguard campaing to subdue Nantambu fails miserably.
+Conflicts with Vanguard forces who venture too deep into Ekujae territory.
 * **-250 BV** - Completion of the most sacred living archive, containing the unaltered history of the gods and ancient Golarion.

 ## Vanguard Dominance